JeremiahKaren/35percent.github.io/_posts/2019-07-01-why-we-are-challenging-elephant-and-castle-plans-in-court.md

 ![](http://35percent.org/img/delanceyshoppingcentrecgi.jpg)

 ## We must have homes that meet local need

-Delancey and Southwark argue that other elements of the scheme - a new Northern Line tube entrance and a campus for the University of the Art's London College of Communication - provide positives that [outweigh any negatives](http://35percent.org/2018-07-09-delancey/) in the housing and retail offer.
+Delancey and Southwark argue that other elements of the scheme - a new Northern Line tube entrance and a campus for the University of the Art's London College of Communication - provide positives that [outweigh any negatives](http://35percent.org/shopping-centre) in the housing and retail offer.
 This is entirely in keeping with the regeneration rationale, as articulated by Fred Manson back in 1999, so successfully implemented by Southwark since then and now making a sizeable contribution to London's disastrous housing situation - thousands of new homes that many, not just of the poorest, cannot afford to either rent or buy; housing costs for the poorest [the 'worst in Europe'](https://www.theguardian.com/society/2018/mar/21/uk-europe-housing-cost-rise-lowest-earners-report) and a [record number of rough sleepers](https://www.theguardian.com/society/2018/oct/31/record-number-of-people-are-sleeping-rough-in-london).

 From the moment the shopping centre planning application was made [over two years ago](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!qmb8aBDQpUlOrlnojZ2sVQ%3d%3d!%7d%7d%7d), Southwark Council has been content to take whatever Delancey has offered, regardless of local need, in pursuit of its wretched gentrification agenda.
 It has been local campaigners, with the support of some local councillors, who have [fought hard](http://35percent.org/2018-12-16-mayor-approves-shopping-centre/) over the past two years to squeeze housing concessions and a better deal for shopping centre traders out of the development.
 We must now fully secure the maximum social rented housing, and not have to wait nearly ten years for them.
 42 extra social rented homes are not that many, the London Mayor has the money to pay for them and we are determined that they should be built.
 We also want a better deal for traders - more space and more money for relocating.

 That is why we are challenging Delancey’s planning permission through the High Court.
 We want the permission quashed and then we want a development scheme at the Elephant and Castle that provides homes and shops that are truly affordable for local people.

-If you agree with us, you can help in this fight by donating [here](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction/).
+If you agree with us, you can help in this fight by donating [here](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction/) or coming to [support us at the High Court on Wednesday 17th July](https://twitter.com/UpTheElephant_/status/1144586245252759552).

 __Footnotes:__